AppIntro/AppIntro/README.md

 The interface contains two methods:

 - `isPolicyRespected`: The return value of this method defines if the user can leave this slide, i.e. navigate to another one
-- `onUserIllegallyRequestedNextPage`: This method gets called if the user tries to leave the slide alhtough `isPolicyRespected` returned false.
+- `onUserIllegallyRequestedNextPage`: This method gets called if the user tries to leave the slide although `isPolicyRespected` returned false.
 One may show some error message here.